-Suppose, for example, an interested member of a group becomes aware of a condition requiring attention and, without prior consultation with the wardens proceeds to have work done or purchases made on her/his own initiative.
-Too often the wardens and the parish condone this because the member who commits the group is recognized as an ardent and interested person.
+Suppose, for example, an interested member of a group becomes aware of a condition requiring attention and, without prior consultation with the chairperson or other officers, proceeds to have work done or purchases made on her/his own initiative.
+Too often the other officers and the group itself condone this because the member who commits the group is recognized as an ardent and interested person.
+A member can get into a habit of committing the group first and seeking their approval afterwards when it is too late for the group or its elected representative to easily dissent.

-No one person should have the authority to incur expenses for the parish other than day-to-day fixed expenses previously approved by parish council.
-The situation is never so urgent that immediate action needs to be taken without prior consideration by at least the wardens.
+No one person should have the authority to incur expense for the church itself or any organization of the church other than for day-to-day fixed expenses previously approved by the group or committee.
+A situation is never so urgent that immediate action need be taken without prior consideration by other responsible elected representatives.
+Consult before you commit.